 If you’ve taken one of my workshops at Writers in Progress, you will know that this is one of my regular refrains: “Learn the rules so that you know how to break them.”
 We as writers have to understand the tools of craft intricately first, so that we can decide when and how and whether to use them.

-This fall, Emily will be teaching a weekly workshop, The Art of Story, on Mondays from 6-9 at the Writers in Progress Studio.
+This spring, Emily will be teaching a weekly workshop, The Art of Story, again on Mondays from 6-9 at the Writers in Progress Studio.
 This workshop is perfect for writers of every level and genre: whether you’re learning the rules, trying to master them, or looking for ways to break them to shake up your work-in-progress, there will be prompts perfect for every stage of writing.
 Register here!
 Only a couple of spaces left.